auval/Functify/README.md

 This one-class library is a (working) proof of concept for a way to write a functional program flow in Android without over complicating your design with complex and subtle design patterns.

-Enable you to write an asynchronous work on a worker thread and register code to run on the UI thread once the async work completes, and event continue a flow of work on different threads as needed.
+It enables you to write an asynchronous work to be run on a worker thread and register code to run on the UI thread once the async work completes, and to continue a flow of work on different threads as needed.

 My goal was to make the most simple flow to interleave the main thread with operations that must operate on a background thread and call back to the main thread when done, so it could update the UI.